morleym/furtive-handbook/docs/format-single-elim.md

 #### Scheduling

 * Flexible length of day.
 You can pick one match per round to broadcast, or you can 'hold' matches to broadcast multiple per round
-  * The semifinals are the most common round where a match is held, so that you see the previous matches for *both* competitors who are in the the final match
+  * The semifinals are the most common round where a match is held, so that you see the semifinal match for *both* competitors who advance to the finals.